Nukit FilterBoxBuilder

 Why this builder is free

 Nukit designs and sells air purifiers and Far-UVC.
-But clean air should not depend on income.
+But access to clean air should not depend on income.
 That is why we provide this open source builder for free.

 Free, open, and yours to make

-The FilterBoxBuilder lets anyone, or any group with access to a laser cutter or 3D printer make several different types of DIY air cleaners to suit nearly every situation.
+The FilterBoxBuilder lets anyone, or any group with access to a laser cutter, 3D printer, or even just a box cutter, make several different types of DIY air cleaners to suit nearly every situation.
 You use cheap, common parts.
 No account, purchase, or sign-up is required.
 We believe clean indoor air is a public good.
 The more people who can make a good purifier from local materials, the better.
 There is no catch: the builder produces complete, ready-to-make files for free.

-If the builder saves you money or helps you breathe easier, you can support our work.
+If this builder saves you money or helps you breathe easier, you can support our work.
 Tell others about our products, or buy our kit below.

 When a finished kit makes more sense: the Nukit Tempest Pro